gabiz/DrivingTracker/README.md

+# Driving Tracker

+Driving Tracker is a IoT & Wearables Hackathon Project which receives driving data from Automatic devices and Emotiv EEG Headsets and makes it available for display with Smartwatches.
+Toq and Pebble applications were developed to display the driving information as well as the mood as detected by the Emotiv Headset.
+Different songs are suggested by the Toq depending on the mood, selecting the song from the watch results in the song being automatically played by the connected phone.

+The server component is based on the Automaticator Webhook Sample, with additional apis to post and retrieve data.

 # Automaticator

 A node.js app to demonstrate the use of the [_Automatic_ Webook API](http://automatic.com/developer/).
 It shows driving events, such as ignition on, for the logged in user in real time on a map.